Cardano-After-Dark/dred/docs/src/pages/index.md

 ---
 title: Welcome to Dred
-pageTitle: Dred - Decentralized Redis State Channels for Web3
+pageTitle: Dred - Decentralized REDIS state channels
-description: A decentralized real-time messaging protocol built on Redis, designed specifically for dApps and Web3 applications
+description: Realtime message channels for dApps
 ---

 Learn how to get Dred set up in your project in under thirty minutes or it's free. {% .lead %}